Mexico Travel Warning in Perspective

 Here are the facts about Mexico travel and living to be illuminated in this article.

 • Mexico remains the #2 travel destination for U.S. citizens behind Canada, and the #1 recreational destination.
-Mexico is consistently in the top 10 worldwide recreational destinations.

 • Mexico is the #1 location for North Americans living abroad, with 1 million Americans and more than 400,000 Canadians calling Mexico home, part or full time.

 • Choose your destination wisely.
 Mexico is a big country, there are safe and dangerous places anywhere you choose to travel.
+Be a smart traveler and know how to stay safe

 • The vast majority of the murders in Mexico in the last 7 years are directly related to the drug trade, and are not against tourists.